mbrochh/mbrochh-blog/content/social-networks.md

 * Subconsciously:
   * Gain a followship = illusion of more power to change the world

+## Why do people want to use social networks at all?

+* Be your own celebrity?

 ## Interesting & paradox observations

 * I reserve the most intimate content for Facebook, yet I know that the NSA